The Ultimate Guide To Menopause

 Here's why you need the right supplements during menopause

 There are a certain micronutrients it's hard to get enough of in your diet during menopause.
 Your need for certain - kind of obscure & unusual - hormonal building blocks is going through the roof.
 To get enough of these somewhat unusual substances, you usually need to use supplements to get them.

-However, there are certain basic supplements that it's important to get enough of during menopause - here are my top 3
+There are certain basic supplements that it's important to get enough of during menopause - here are my top 3:

 (and please only use the highest quality supplements you can find - the inexpensive ones are what I call "expensive pee," because not much is actually absorbed into your body.)